-Learning how to price a painting job is one of the toughest challenges for commercial or residential painters.
+Learning how to bid painting jobs is one of the toughest challenges for commercial or residential painters.
 Here’s why:

 Bid too high, and you risk losing the job.